EliasBach/odin-js-3/3_restaurant-page/README.md

 * modules
 * development vs production

-Potential future improvementes: adding responsiveness to the site, as the site currently uses absolute sizing and no relative sizing.
+Potential future improvementes:
+* adding responsiveness to the site, as the site currently uses absolute sizing and no relative sizing
+* menu items and images could be displayed using flexbox